danfuzz/samizdat/doc/parsing-in-samizdat.md

   assuming that `foo` is a properly-written parser function.

 * The parser `{: {: foo :} :}` will also match whatever `foo` matches.

+### Grouping

+To override the default precedence of the syntax, use the parser function literal form, per "Matching using other parser functions," immediately above.

 ### Optionally matching an item